After building a Flutter app with flutter build ipa --release, TestFlight rejected the upload via altool.

 FW="Runner.xcarchive/Products/Applications/Runner.app/Frameworks/objective_c.framework/objective_c"

-Step 2: Fix the arm64 platform tag to IOS
+Step 2: Rewrite the arm64 platform tag to IOS

 vtool -set-build-version ios 13.0 17.0 -replace \